slb-900/portfolio/index.md

 <h2 style="color:#2a6fdb; font-size:1.25rem;"> Personal Interests</h2>

-Outside of work, I enjoy making electronic music, writing poetry, and running.
+Outside of work, I enjoy making electronic music, writing poetry and running.
 I’m also deeply interested in AI ethics, especially through the lens of philosophy and psychology, and I’d love to pursue research in this area in the future.

 Thanks for visiting my site!